alevchuk/minibank/README.md

 #### Name your Pi

 Give your host a name.
-Put what you want instead of "minibank1"
+Put what you want instead of "minibank1".
+No spaces or punctuation.
 ```
 sudo hostname minibank1
 ```

 Edit 2 files replacing "raspberrypi" with the name you came up with.
-No spaces or punctuation.
 ```
 sudo vi /etc/hostname
 sudo vi /etc/hosts  # edit the line with 127.0.0.1 adding a space and your new hostname at the end of that line